opetchey/RREEBES/papers.md

 [Lagrue, C., Poulin, R. & Cohen, J.E.
 (2014) Parasitism alters three power laws of scaling in a metazoan community: Taylor’s law, density-mass allometry, and variance-mass allometry.
 Proceedings of the National Academy of Sciences of the United States of America, 112, 1791–1796.](http://www.pnas.org/content/112/6/1791) Reproduction available [here] (http://opetchey.github.io/RREEBES/Lagrue_etal_2014_PNAS/Lagrue_report.html).

 [Ward, E.J., Holmes, E.E., Thorson, J.T. & Collen, B. (2014) Complexity is costly: A meta-analysis of parametric and non-parametric methods for short-term population forecasting.
 Oikos, 123, 652–661.](http://onlinelibrary.wiley.com/doi/10.1111/j.1600-0706.2014.00916.x/abstract)

+# Papers that could not be reproduced or where reproduction was stopped.

+[Ignacio Morales-Castilla, Miguel G. Matias, Dominique Gravel, and Miguel B. Araujo (2015) Inferring biotic interactions from proxies.
+TREE xx 1-10](http://www.sciencedirect.com/science/article/pii/S0169534715000774) TMM: Would be interesting to reproduce this study to get an idea about the removed interactions (the forbidden ones) - and the ones that are still in, but false.
+Maybe one could also apply this to a smaller food web and test for the accuracy of this approach.
+Because the authors do not provide any test for accuracy... :( Food webs available, checking for trait data.
+Thomas, GM, Vanessa. :weary: